comparison

 The second is the payment flow.
 Stripe Connect Standard means the studio's Stripe relationship transitions from Momence-mediated to direct.
 You connect your existing Stripe account to Junocal via OAuth during onboarding; you remain the full Stripe customer at the account level.
 Past Stripe history, dispute records, payout schedules — all of that stays with you.
 For studios that didn't have a direct Stripe relationship before (running through Momence-branded processing), you create or activate a Stripe account during onboarding, which adds a small setup step.
 The Stripe activation flow is a few minutes for most UK and US businesses.

 The third is the day-of operations workflow.
-The instructor briefing view on the Junocal staff PWA is closer to Walla's pattern than Momence's: day-of roster on a phone, each client's intake alerts in priority order, recent sessions, apparatus history.
+The instructor briefing view on the Junocal day-of staff view is closer to Walla's pattern than Momence's: day-of roster on a phone, each client's intake alerts in priority order, recent sessions, apparatus history.
 This is a different shape from Momence's operator desktop view, and instructors usually take a day or two to adjust.
-The trade-off is in Junocal's favour for most studios — the staff PWA is one of the patterns operators consistently rate highest after migration.
+The trade-off is in Junocal's favour for most studios — the day-of staff view is one of the patterns operators consistently rate highest after migration.

 How to decide